hezhaobin/2021-Bioinfo/01-bioinformatics-reader/README.md

 Supplementary reading materials organized by weeks.
+Note that subsequent reading materials are being uploaded onto the UIowa OneDrive.
+Anyone interested in the reading list is welcome to email the instructors (Bin He, bin-he@uiowa.edu and Jan Fassler).